 Nonetheless, even lunchtime reservations are usually almost all gone by the beginning of the Oktoberfest.

 In past years, Sunday afternoons were the most exciting slots you could find in Hofbräu tent's reservation form.
 However, in 2022, the tent started with Sunday and Monday night shifts.

 Only reservations for lunchtime from Monday through Thursday are offered publicly.
 There's no information about the availability of valuable time slots.

 We're used to seeing mildly attractive three-hour shifts for weekend afternoons in the reservation form.
 However, you're also asked to preorder manus, champagne, and even water as part of the reservation process.
 Of course, only for logistic reasons...

-The oxen grill had the most extensive offering of last-minute reservations in 2019.
+The oxen grill has the most extensive offering of last-minute reservations.
 Each day, they would release evening reservations.
 The availability of regular reservations is announced publicly.
 Sunday afternoons may sometimes show up in the reservation form.

 Modestly interesting three-hour (fore-) noon and afternoon shifts are often even available for weekends.
 The Schottenhamel tent is usually one of the first to accept reservation requests.

 The Schützenzelt is usually not publicly offering reservations.
 Just very uninteresting lunchtime slots from Monday through Wednesday can be expected to be available.